Lumenwright/capstone-the-path-of-love/README.md

 # The Path of Love
 # Capstone project by Rose Chung

-A tile maze game motivated by a story about love and depression.
+A tile maze game motivated by a story about love and patience with depression.

 ## Attributions
 ### Plugin